daattali/beautiful-jekyll/sessions.md

 ---
 layout: page
-title: Practice sessions
+title: Coaching sessions
-subtitle: Weekly practice sessions at RMS
+subtitle: Weekly coaching sessions at RMS
 ---

 RMS Math Club membership is available to all students at Redmond Middle School.
-We provide training for students at every level of experience in order to foster an environment of skill development.
+We provide coaching for students at every level of experience in order to foster an environment of skill development.
+Learn more about joining
+<a href="http://rmsptsa.org/Page/Programs/Math%20Club" target="_blank">here</a>.

 # Expectations
-Math club members are expected to regularly attend our weekly practice sessions on Fridays from 2:50-4:00 in Red Cedar pod.
+Math club members are expected to regularly attend our weekly coaching sessions on Fridays from 2:50-4:00 in Red Cedar pod.
 They are also expected to complete and bring their Math Club-assigned homework each week.
 There are no special performance expectations beyond participation.
 We recognize that every student develops at their own pace and try to provide a positive and productive experience for everyone.

+Our coaching sessions are held across three rooms: Varsity, Club, and Homework.

-# Varsity
+# Varsity Room
 The Varsity room is for members of our Varsity group, which is an earn-in group formed within the math club.
 Membership qualification is objective and based purely on performance in math competitions.
 The focus of this group is to provide in-depth training on advanced topics for the students who have proven